 Here are 5 topics I find myself thinking about from time to time:

-Kaz witnesses the destruction of his home planet, Hosnian Prime, in the season one finale.
+Kaz witnesses the destruction of his home planet, Hosnian Prime, in the season 1 finale.
 He comes to grips with the loss and continues the fight for the only home he has left — the Colossus.

 Suddenly, in “A Quick Salvage Run,” Kaz receives a coded transmission from none other than his father, Hamato Xiono.
 Kaz learns the rest of his family are alive and living off-world.
 His father even warns him about bounty hunters, something that comes to pass in “The Missing Agent,” before the message cuts off.